CROWN.

 This continued use directly relates to its survival.
 Today, it is the only one of numerous crowns owned and used by kings and emperors in the Middle Ages to have survived.

-These examinations are the focus of this research project and have started on 1 January 2022.
-They are scheduled to run until 31 December 2024.
-For the very first time, this interdisciplinary project will comprehensively analyse and document material compositions, techniques, interventions and alterations.
-Examination results of selected comparative examples, which will also be analysed, will be used to further interpret these findings.
+These examinations were the focus of this research project as of 1 January 2022.
+For the very first time, this interdisciplinary project comprehensively analyzed and documented material compositions, techniques, interventions, and alterations.
+Examination results of selected comparative examples, which were also analyzed, were used to further interpret these findings.
+The systematic collection of textual and visual sources was intended to expand our knowledge of the artefact’s ’fate’, especially for the period after 1500, and to help us to identify approaches to better understand early-modern interventions and alterations.

-Who makes this project possible?
+Who made this project possible?

 In the first place, we would like to thank the Ernst von Siemens Kunststiftung and the Rudolf August Oetker-Stiftung for their generous support, which allowed us to initiate the project and begin work in 2022.